Gulf War: Creating a coalition

-Countries that deployed coalition forces or provided support (On behalf of Afghanistan, 300 Mujaheddin joined the coalition on 11 February 1991.
-Niger contributed 480 troops to guard shrines in Mecca and Medina on 15 January 1991.)
+Countries that deployed coalition forces or provided support On behalf of Afghanistan, 300 Mujaheddin joined the coalition in February 1991.
+Niger contributed 480 troops to guard shrines in Mecca and Medina in January 1991.

+"In 1990 members of the Bush administration ... cited Security Council resolutions as sufficient support for the President to act militarily against Iraq without congressional authority."
 A series of UN Security Council resolutions and Arab League resolutions were passed regarding Iraq's invasion of Kuwait.
 Resolution 678, passed on 29 November 1990, gave Iraq a withdrawal deadline until 15 January 1991 and authorized "all necessary means to uphold and implement Resolution 660", and a diplomatic formulation authorizing the use of force if Iraq failed to comply.

 To ensure the US received economic backing, James Baker went on an 11-day journey to nine countries in September 1990, which the press dubbed "The Tin Cup Trip".
 The first stop was Saudi Arabia, which had already granted permission to the US to use its facilities.
-However, Baker believed that Saudi Arabia should assume some of the cost of to defend it.
+Baker believed that Saudi Arabia should assume some of the cost of to defend it.
 When Baker asked King Fahd for $15 billion, the King agreed, with the promise that Baker ask Kuwait for the same amount.

-The next day, 7 September, Baker did just that, and the Emir of Kuwait, displaced in a Sheraton hotel outside Kuwait, agreed.
+The next day, 7 September, Baker did just that, and the emir of Kuwait, displaced in a Sheraton hotel outside Kuwait, agreed.
 Baker moved to enter talks with Egypt, whose leadership he considered "the moderate voice of the Middle East".
 President Mubarak was furious with Saddam for his invasion, and that Saddam had assured Mubarak that an invasion was not his intention.
 Egypt received approximately $7 billion in debt forgiveness for providing support and troops for the US-led intervention.

 After stops in Helsinki and Moscow to smooth out Iraqi demands for a Middle-Eastern peace conference with the Soviet Union, Baker traveled to Syria to discuss its role with President Hafez Assad.
 Assad had a personal enmity towards Saddam, as "Saddam had been trying to kill him [Assad] for years."
 Harboring this animosity and impressed with Baker's initiative to visit Damascus (relations had been severed since the 1983 bombing of US barracks), Assad agreed to pledge up to 100,000 Syrian troops to the coalition.
 This was a vital step in ensuring Arab states were represented in the coalition.
 In exchange, Washington gave al-Assad the green light to wipe out forces opposing Syria's rule in Lebanon and arranged for weapons valued at a billion dollars to be provided to Syria, mostly through Gulf states.
 In exchange for Iran's support for the US-led intervention, the US promised Iran to end US opposition to World Bank loans to Iran.
 On the day before the coalition ground invasion, the World Bank gave Iran the first loan of $250m.